Ryan Block

 Ryan Block (born June 25, 1982) is a San Francisco-based technology entrepreneur.
 He was the editor-in-chief of AOL’s Engadget before he co-founded the community site gdgt.
 With gdgt's sale to AOL in 2013, he returned to the company and headed up its product group, but left in 2015 to start a new business.

-Block currently co-hosts MVP, a technology podcast, with frequent collaborator Peter Rojas.
+Block co-hosted MVP, a technology podcast, with frequent collaborator Peter Rojas.
+There have been no new episodes since October 2, 2016.

 He lives in San Francisco, California with his wife, Veronica Belmont.

 History

 Block joined technology news website Engadget as a part-time reporter in June 2004, and started full-time in June 2005.
 He went on to replace the site's creator Peter Rojas as editor-in-chief in 2007.